 |OMSO2NRTb||L2 Sulfur Dioxide (SO2) Total Column Swath 13x24 km||0.58||N/A|

 Paths to files and directories via https follow similar patterns to ftp, for example the following URL ftp://omisips1.omisips.eosdis.nasa.gov/outgoing/OMCLDRR/ corresponds to https://omisips1.omisips.eosdis.nasa.gov/outgoing/OMCLDRR

 You can use curl or wget in scripts to pull files; for example to get all the files in a directory the following wget command will grab the files and save to the current working directory:

 OMI and OMPS downloads are being switched from ftp to http(s).
-ESDIS, our parent organization, requires that we track who downloads files and we do this via Earthdata login and/or appkeys.
+NASA's Earth Science Data and Information System (ESDIS), our parent organization, requires that we track who downloads files and we do this via Earthdata Login and/or appkeys.